-(Please select all that apply) n=143 (the 'spiritual but not religious')
+(Please select all that apply) n=143

 Spirituality is seen as extremely important for mental health.

 The importance of spirituality across different areas of life

 Almost two in five Australians who are spiritual but not religious (38%) indicated that spirituality is extremely important for their mental health.
 Almost one in three (32%) believe spirituality is extremely important for their overall wellbeing.
 A further three in ten (31%) believe it is extremely important for their personal growth.